 - Devices – what device are they using?
 Are they a novice or expert?
 What features does the device have?

-- Functionality – What type of functionality are they expecting?
+- Functionality – What type of functionality are users expecting?
 Is it achievable?

 - Emotion – What is their emotional state in each step?
 Are they engaged, bored, annoyed?
 Read more about mapping emotion to user journeys